 As required by Honduran law, a student who fails a subject necessary for obtaining the Honduran Baccalaureate for the semester or the year, has the right to take a recuperation exam to demonstrate a minimum degree of mastery of the objectives of the entire course, even though the student may have passed certain quarters.
 Recuperation exams are normally administered in late January (for First Semester course) or early June (for Second Semester courses and yearly courses).
-As of August 2013, and following the Ministry of Education policy #0700-SE-2013 of May 17 of 2013, the passing grade for any subject is a 70%.
+As of August 2013, and following the Ministry of Education policy #0700-SE-2013 of May 17 of 2013, the passing grade for any subject is 70%.
 Any student unable to achieve such a grade will be considered as failing the course.
-Hence, seventy percent (70%) is considered a passing grade on recuperation exams as well.
-For all recuperation exams, a recuperation exams will not be informed of their results on these exams until all scheduled recuperation exams in all subjects have been completed and the results have been attained.
-In the eyes of the Honduran Ministry of Education, all classes 10th-12th grade should be understood as semester classes.
+As framed in policy #0166-SE-2023, each student who fails shall be provided two recuperation attempts to yet pass the failed subject.
+Seventy percent (70%) is considered a passing grade on recuperation exams as well.
+Students taking recuperation exams will not be informed of their results on these exams until all scheduled recuperation exams in all subjects have been completed and the results have been attained.
+In the eyes of the Honduran Ministry of Education, all classes 11th-12th grade should be understood as semester classes.